 - Se Prohibe la Dispocisión Final de los Desechos Designados como

 - Common Hazardous Wastes NOT Accepted at Miramar Landfill - English/Spanish

 - City of San Diego Franchised Waste Haulers

-- San Diego Municipal Code, Article 6: Collection, Transportation and Disposal of Refuse and Solid Waste
+- San Diego Municipal Code, Article 6: Collection, Transportation and Disposal of Trash and Solid Waste

 - Impuesto del Recolector de Basura